 How Long Are Betterhelp Sessions?
 BetterHelp sessions are usually scheduled in 30-minute blocks, but sessions may be longer, depending on therapists’ and clients’ preferences and needs.

 How Many Sessions Do You Get With BetterHelp?
 Typically, you can do four live therapy sessions a month (one live session a week) by phone, video, or chat.
 You and your therapist can work on the right number of monthly sessions for you.
-You can also use other BetterHelp resources, such as messaging your therapist through the platform, using private online journaling tools, or connecting with groups.
+You can also use other BetterHelp resources, such as messaging your therapist through the platform, using online journaling tools, or connecting with groups.

 What If I’m Finished With Betterhelp Sessions Or If I Changed My Mind?
 Is It Easy To Cancel BetterHelp?
 How long a person uses BetterHelp varies according to individual needs and preferences.
 You can easily cancel your membership at any time, for any reason.